Can You Eat Cheese and Still Lose Weight?

 How to enjoy cheese on a weight-loss journey

-OK, so at this point we’ve established that all foods, including cheese, can be part of a healthy pattern of eating that supports weight loss.
-Now let’s talk flavor, which is an overlooked benefit of cheese, Passarello says.
+OK, so at this point, we’ve established that all foods, including cheese, can be part of a healthy pattern of eating that supports weight loss.
+Now let’s talk flavor, which is an overlooked benefit of cheese, Passerrello says.
 Cheese can bring a complex, bold taste to almost any dish, whether you’re adding a generous grating of Pecorino Romano to zucchini noodles or a scattering of blue cheese crumbles on a simple arugula salad.
-Cheeses with stronger flavors can be wonderful choices—because a little goes a long way, Passarello explains.
+Cheeses with stronger flavors can be wonderful choices because a little goes a long way, Passerrello explains.

 9 types of cheese: Nutrition facts and tasting notes

 We’re not suggesting you become a cheesemonger overnight, but it can be helpful to know a little about the different types and some ways to enjoy them.
-Before you hit the cheese aisle, here’s the lowdown on 9 of our favorite varieties, along with 52 delicious recipes:
+Before you hit the cheese aisle, here’s the lowdown on nine of our favorite varieties, along with 54 delicious recipes.

-A far cry from the grated, canned imitators, this is a regulated product from northern Italy; only wheels that meet strict guidelines are stamped "Parmigiano-Reggiano."
-As the cheese ages, Parmigiano's texture gets harder and crumblier, and its flavor sharper and nuttier, with shadings of salt, sweetness, and spice.
+A far cry from the bottled grated imitators, this is a regulated product from northern Italy; only wheels that meet strict guidelines are stamped "Parmigiano-Reggiano."
+As the cheese ages, Parmigiano's texture gets harder and crumblier, and its flavor sharper and nuttier with shadings of salt, sweetness, and spice.
 (Parmesan is a domestic version of Parmigiano-Reggiano that may lack some of this dimension.)
-Grate Parmigiano-Reggiano on pasta or soup, shave it onto arugula salad or enjoy small chunks with honey-drizzled pear slices or dipped into balsamic vinegar.
+Grate Parmigiano-Reggiano over pasta or soup, shave it onto arugula salad, or enjoy small chunks with honey-drizzled pear slices or balsamic vinegar for dipping.
 You’ll add bold flavor and get some protein and calcium.

 2. Pecorino Romano

-Like its cousin Parmigiano-Reggiano, Pecorino Romano is often grated on pasta (and is also delicious in small amounts with fruit and honey).
-A 2 Tbsp serving is a good source of protein, calcium, and phosphorus, the cheese is hard and grainy, with a slightly oily consistency.
+Like its cousin Parmigiano-Reggiano, Pecorino Romano is often grated over pasta (and is also delicious in small amounts with fruit and honey).
+The cheese is hard and grainy with a slightly oily consistency.
 Its sharp, salty flavor packs a punch, so you don't need much to enjoy the taste.
-It's made from sheep's milk—look for a sheep's-head logo and the words "Pecorino Romano" on the rind to ensure you're getting the real thing.
+This cheese is made from sheep's milk—look for a sheep's-head logo and the words "Pecorino Romano" on the rind to ensure you're getting the real thing.
+A two-tablespoon serving is a good source of protein, calcium, and phosphorus.

 A zesty sheep's-milk cheese, feta is made all over the world but is considered a Greek cheese.
 Depending on where it's made (wonderful versions also come from France and Bulgaria), feta might be sour or tangy, creamy or crumbly.
 Compared to other cheeses, it's relatively low-fat, and each single-ounce serving is a good source of protein.
-Buy it packed in brine—feta dries out quickly when exposed to air—and, if you find it too salty, soak it briefly in plain water.
-Feta is fantastic crumbled on salads, cooked vegetables and grains, and in traditional Greek dishes like spanakopita (spinach pie), and omelets and casseroles.
+Buy feta packed in brine—it dries out quickly when exposed to air—and if you find it too salty, soak it briefly in plain water.
+Feta is fantastic crumbled into salads, cooked vegetables, grains, omelets, and casseroles and in traditional Greek dishes, like spanakopita (spinach pie).

 4. Goat cheese

 There are dozens of varieties of goat cheese from all over the world, but all fall into two categories: fresh and aged.
-Younger cheeses are milder and creamier—so if you're going for the best bang for your PersonalPoints™, consider choosing an aged variety, which will have a more pronounced, salty tang.
-Chèvre is the French word for "goat"; cheese labeled chèvre is made in the French tradition, regardless of where it's from.
-Use goat cheese in salads (try it gently warmed), stirred into sauces, atop baked potatoes, or in quiche.
-Nutritionally, each 1 oz serving is a good source of protein and vitamin A, and an excellent source of calcium.
+Younger cheeses are milder and creamier—so if you're going for the best bang for your Points, consider choosing an aged variety, which will have a more pronounced, salty tang.
+Chèvre is the French word for "goat"; cheese labeled “chèvre” is made in the French tradition, regardless of where it's from.
+Use goat cheese in salads (try it gently warmed) or quiche, stir it into sauces, or melt it atop baked potatoes.
+Nutritionally, each one-ounce serving is a good source of protein and vitamin A and an excellent source of calcium.